monalizadsg/100days-of-code-log/README.md

 **New thing(s) learned:** I am starting to learn about next.js and it is kind of comfortable.
 I am excited because I am going to start my passion project which going to be my personal blog. :)

 ---

+### Day 68-70: October 4-6, Sunday-Tuesday

+**Today's Objectives**:

+- Learn responsive design for my next task from my mentor

+**New thing(s) learned:** I had to stop learning nextjs and jump into responsive instead since we're going to work on the resposiveness of the project we're working on.

+---